-Age-Based Portfolio means a diversified investment portfolio that invests in equity, real estate, fixed income, bank deposit accounts, and/or money market funds based on the age of the Beneficiary.
-Contributions and earnings are typically more heavily weighted in equity investments when the Beneficiary is younger and more towards fixed income, bank deposits, and money market investments as the Beneficiary nears college age.
+Age-Based Portfolio means a diversified investment Portfolio that invests in equity, real estate, fixed income, and bank deposit Underlying Investments based on the age of the Beneficiary.
+Contributions and earnings are typically more heavily weighted in equity investments when the Beneficiary is younger and more towards fixed income, and bank deposit Underlying Investments as the Beneficiary nears college age.
 See "Exhibit B - Investment Portfolios and Underlying Investments."